Contributing

 • PostgreSQL or MariaDB database

-• Redis for distributed locking
+• Redis locks

 Testing Individual Deployments:

-# Test specific deployment
+# Test specific deployment (verbose)

-# Test specific deployment with verbose output
+# Test specific deployment (non-verbose)

 Manual Installation:

-# Install individual deployment manually
+# Install individual deployment manually using generated values

-helm upgrade --install ncps-single-local-postgres . \
+helm upgrade --install ncps-single-local-postgres charts/ncps \

--f test-values/single-local-postgres.yaml \
+-f charts/ncps/test-values/single-local-postgres.yaml \

 --create-namespace \